dendibakh/dendibakh.github.io/_posts/contests/2021-02-05-Performance-analysis-and-tuning-contest-5.md

 - **Do not try to understand the whole algorithm**.
 For some people, it's crucial to understand how every piece of code works.
 For the purposes of optimizing it will be wasted effort.
 There are CPU benchmarks with thousands LOC (like [SPEC2017](http://spec.org/cpu2017/)) it's absolutely impossible to understand them in a reasonable time.
 What you need to familiarize yourself with, are hotspots.
 That's it.
 You most likely need to understand one function/loop which is not more than 100 LOC.
 - **You have a specific workload for which you optimize the benchmark**.
 You don't need to optimize it for any other input/workload.
 The main principle behind [Data-oriented design](https://en.wikipedia.org/wiki/Data-oriented_design) is that you know the data of your application.

-If you feel you're stuck, don't hesitate to ask questions or look for support elsewhere.
-I don't have much time to answer every question promptly, but I will do my best.
-You can send questions to me directly using the [contact form on my web site](https://johnysswlab.com/contact/) or to [Denis](https://easyperf.net/contact/).
+If you feel you're stuck, don't hesitate to ask questions or look for support on our discord (TODO link).
+Me and other participants will do our best to answer your questions.

-__See the Q&A post about what optimizations are [allowed]({{ site.url }}/blog/2019/02/02/Performance-optimization-contest#q5-what-optimizations-are-allowed) and what [not]({{ site.url }}/blog/2019/02/02/Performance-optimization-contest#q6-whats-not-allowed).__

 ### Validation

+The results must match the baseline.
+There shouldn't be any memory leaks (check with Valgrind).
+To compare to the baseline:

 TODO